ome/omero-documentation/server/installation.rst

 The following are necessary:

 -  **PostgreSQL 8.4 or higher installed and configured with PL/pgSQL and to accept TCP connections.** 8.3 and earlier are not supported.
-See :ref:`rst_limitations`.
+See :ref:`limitations`.
 See :ref:`OMERO and PostreSQL <server/postgresql>` for specifics about each version.

 -  **Java 1.5 SE Development Kit (JDK) or higher installed** `<http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_